tapyu/python-lessons/README.md

 - **Built Distribution (bdist)**: It creates distribution which includes .pyc files(python bytecode), .so/.dll/.dylib for binary modules, .exe if using [pyinstaller](https://pyinstaller.org/en/stable/) on Windows, data files… but no `setup.py`.
 The result is an archive that is specific to a platform (for example linux-x86_64) and to a version of Python.
 That can be installed and then used directly by extracting it into the root of your filesystem (executables are in `/usr/bin` (or equivalent), data files in `/usr/share`, modules in `/usr/lib/pythonX.X/site-packages/…`).

-# Dependency managment and Packaging (AKA publishing)
+# Dependency managment, Packaging (AKA publishing), and virtual environments

 - [Python](https://youtu.be/QX_Nhu1zhlg?t=401) dependency managment is the process of installing, operating, configuring, and removing Python distributions used by your project in a consistent manner.